 Concurrently with the execution and delivery of the Business Combination Agreement, the Company, the Getty Family Stockholders, Koch Icon, the Sponsor, CC NB Sponsor 2 Holdings LLC, NBOKS and certain other parties thereto entered into the Stockholders Agreement, dated December 9, 2021, relating to, among other things, the composition of our Board of Directors following the Closing, certain voting provisions and lock-up restrictions.
 Pursuant to the Stockholders Agreement, (i) the Sponsor, Joel Alsfine, James Quella and Jonathan Gear (together with their respective successors and any permitted transferees) agreed to be subject to a twelve-month lock-up period in respect of their Founder Shares (subject to certain customary exceptions) and (ii) the Getty Family Stockholders (together with their respective successors and any permitted transferees) agreed to be subject to a 180-day lockup period in respect of their shares of Class A Common Stock received in the Business Combination (subject to certain customary exceptions).
-Pursuant to the Stockholders Agreement, the composition of our board of directors is (a) three directors nominated by Getty Investments: Patrick Maxwell, Mark Getty and Jonathan Klein; (b) two directors nominated by Koch Icon: Michael Harris and Brett Watson; (c) one director nominated by CC Capital: Chinh Chu; (d) the chief executive officer of the Company (which is Craig Peters) and (e) a number of independent directors sufficient to comply with the requisite independence requirements of the NYSE and the rules and regulations of the SEC.
-See "Corporate Governance-Board Composition" above for more information.
+Pursuant to the Stockholders Agreement, the composition of our board of directors is (a) three directors nominated by Getty Investments: Patrick Maxwell, Mark Getty and Jonathan Klein; (b) two directors nominated by Koch Icon: Michael Harris and Brett Watson; (c) one director nominated by CC Capital: Chinh Chu; (d) the chief executive officer of the Company (which is Craig Peters) and (e) a number of independent directors information.